zendesk/demo-snippets/community-roadmap/README.md

 * Product area: An area of the product that you wish to place roadmap items into.
 * Product area item: An individual feature or project that you are considering or planning to do.

-The service is built to host multiple products, and thus multiple roadmaps.
-These are kept fully independent from each other, but you don't need multiple service instances just because you have multiple products.
+The service is built to host multiple products, producing a roadmap for each product.
+However, each roadmap is fully independent.
+You don't need multiple service instances for multiple products.

 ## Using the service